ESG governance: What is the 'G' in ESG?

-Business ethics gets right to the point of ESG — putting values first and foremost, which includes ESG investing transparency and fairness in all areas of a corporation.
-Businesses that can project honesty and trust can prove their social value and maximize investment value for investors.
+Business ethics get right to the point of ESG — putting values first and foremost, which includes ESG investing transparency and fairness in all areas of a corporation.
+Businesses that can project honesty and trust can prove their social value and maximize value for investors.

 Regulatory and legal environment

-A business’s regulatory and legal environment also remains an important part of the governance part of ESG.
+A business’s regulatory and legal environment also remains an important part of governance.
 If a company’s registration, licensing and other regulatory factors aren’t up to date, it can result in legal fees, expensive litigation and a potential sudden decrease in stock value.
 Not following regulatory and legal environment rules can put a puncture in a company’s current and future success.

 Board independence, diversity and structure

 Independent boards structured with diversity in mind can oversee management and guide company strategy.
 When a company puts a high priority on board accountability and responsiveness, it can improve the results for all shareholders.

 When a company meets specific benchmarks and objectives and operates ethically and efficiently, investors can benefit in several ways:

 Cash flow benefits: Putting a priority on governance ensures adequate capital flow throughout the organization, which can increase dividend output or other benefits to investors.
 Good governance practices can mean that once you invest, your investments, whether they are ETF, stocks, mutual funds or other types of investments , can benefit.

 Lessens risk: Governance transparency also helps mitigate risks because it improves the company’s reputation and brand value.
 The board of directors and executives can then make better decisions within already-established policies and a concrete framework for the company.